needle-mirror/com.unity.xr.arfoundation/Documentation~/environment-probe-manager.md

 ## Manual Placement

 Environment probes can be created by calling `AREnvironmentProbeManager.AddEnvironmentProbe`.
-Like [reference points](reference-point-manager.md), the resulting `AREnvironmentProbe` may be in a "pending" state for a few frames.
+Like [anchors](anchor-manager.md), the resulting `AREnvironmentProbe` may be in a "pending" state for a few frames.

 You can remove an environment probe by calling `AREnvironmentProbeManager.RemoveEnvironmentProbe`.
 Note you should not `Destroy` an `AREnvironmentProbe` unless its manager has already been destroyed.